tejonface/NCAA4NBA/replit.md

 ## Deployment Configuration

-**Platform**: GitHub Codespaces / VS Code Dev Containers
+**Platform**: Replit

-**Port Configuration**: Application runs on port 8501 with auto-forwarding enabled
+**Port Configuration**: Application runs on port 5000

 **Streamlit Server Settings**:
-- CORS disabled for development
+- CORS disabled to work with Replit's proxy
-- XSRF protection disabled for development
+- XSRF protection disabled for compatibility
+- Server address set to 0.0.0.0 to accept all hosts
+- Headless mode enabled for production deployment

+## Recent Changes

+**Date**: November 5, 2025
+**Change**: Fixed timezone handling in schedule scraping
+- Modified `scrape_ncaa_schedule()` to start from yesterday instead of today
+- Extended scraping range from 7 to 8 days
+- **Rationale**: Server runs in UTC timezone, but users may be in different timezones.
+Starting from yesterday ensures users in all timezones (including those behind UTC) can see their "today" games